 Day 2: Tuesday, 25th December 2018: Phuentsholing to Thimphu / Overnight at Thimphu

 Process the Entry Permit, early morning and after the breakfast, we will drive to Kharbandi Goempa before proceeding to Thimphu.
 The drive to Thimphu is very scenic, once we climb up from the Indian plain to Bhutan foothills through beautiful forest, towns and roadside villages.
 Our drive will pass through Gedu, Chukha, and Chuzom before emerging ourselves into the only multicultural city in Bhutan.
 Check into the hotel.
 Overnight in Thimphu

-Day 3: Tuesday, 1st May 2018: Thimphu Sightseeing /Overnight at Thimphu
+Day 3: Wednesday, 26th December 2018: Thimphu Sightseeing / Overnight at Thimphu

 After breakfast, first we will process the Inner Line Permit and visit Memorial Chorten which was built by Her majesty Ashi Phuntsho Choden in memory of her late son His majesty Jigme Dorji Wangchuk ("the father of modern Bhutan") the third king of Bhutan.
 Kuensel Phodrang where you can see largest Buddha statue in Bhutan which is about 169 feet tall.
 If time permits, we’ll explore Folk and Textile Heritage Museums, a fascinating testimony of Bhutan's living traditions and National Library where the history of Bhutan lies imprinted in archaic texts.